siberianfox/g2wiki/Raster-Streaming-Protocol.md

   - Number of bits per pixel - typically 8, but may be 16 for increased resolution.
 We wanted to keep to BMP and PNG standard bit depths, which are 1, 2, 4, 8, 16, and 32

-  - Compression - MVP uses BI_BITFIELDS only, no pixel array compression supported
+  - Compression - MVP uses uncompressed bitfield (BI_BITFIELDS == 0) only, no pixel array compression is supported

   - Horizontal resolution (X) in pixels/meter (Multiply DPI by 39.3701)